≡ Menu

 However, digital assets are not recognized as cash in the balance sheets and, therefore, are not considered current assets.
 Instead, digital assets are recognized as indefinite-lived intangible assets or simply digital assets under the long-term asset section.

-That said, Tesla bought US$1.5 billion worth of digital assets in 2021.
+That said, Tesla bought $1.5 billion worth of digital assets in 2021.
 Here is an excerpt from the 2023 and 2022 annual reports regarding Tesla’s investment in digital currency.

 • Tesla Investments In Digital Currency